lanl/IBEX_RibbonSeparation/README.md

 Installation should take less than 15 minutes on a normal desktop computer.

-All of the Theseus and simulated data files stored in this repository are zipped for storage on Github.
-These files must be unzipped locally prior to running the code.

 ## Demonstration

 The ribbon separation method is demonstrated using two real data products: IBEX Science Operations Center (ISOC) public-release 6-degree maps and higher-resolution 2-degree maps using the recently-published Theseus method (https://arxiv.org/abs/2210.12005).
 These input data products are provided in **input_isoc.csv** and **input_theseus.csv**, respectively.
 The resulting ribbon separations and corresponding ribbon center estimates (Theseus only) are stored in ecliptic coordinates in **output_isoc_ecliptic.csv** and **output_theseus_ecliptic.csv**.
 Results in ribbon-centric coordinates are provided in **output_isoc_rc.csv** and **output_theseus_rc.csv**.
 Results using method in Reisenfeld et al. (2021) are stored in **output_isoc_xx_reisenfeld.csv** and **output_theseus_xx_reisenfeld.csv** files.